metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 1. Click on start and type: `compmgmt.msc`, right click and "Run as Administrator"
 2. If prompted for password, enter administrator password and click "Yes" to continue
 3. Expand node: "Computer Management (Local)
+4. Expand node: "System Tools"
-4. Expand node: "Event Viewer"
+5. Expand node: "Event Viewer"
-5. Expand node: "Windows Logs"
+6. Expand node: "Windows Logs"
-6. Click on "Security"
+7. Click on "Security"
-7. In the column "Task Category" look for "Filtering Platform Packet Drop"
+8. In the column "Task Category" look for "Filtering Platform Packet Drop"
-8. Click on individual event to see details about the event
+9. Click on individual event to see details about the event

 [Event logging reference][ref event log]